Where to form a group

 On the improv jam circuit

 Just by getting out there and performing whenever you can at London’s various jams is a good way of meeting fellow improvisers who are also interested in forming a group.
-Have a look at where to perform improv for details.

 It’s quite normal in the improv scene for people to ask other people to be in a show with them, so just ask.